uk visa enquiry

 In this section, you will find information about:

-Applying for the right to abode in the UK means that you want to stay in the UK without any time restrictions.
-Applying to settle in the UK is also known as indefinite leave to remain, but there are many different types of applications that suit different visas.
-If you want to apply to settle in the UK you will be required to take a ‘Life in the UK Test’.
+Applying for the right to abode in the UK means that you want to stay in the UK without any time restrictions, there are various ways you can apply for certificate of entitlement for Right of Abode.
+Applying to settle in the UK is also known as indefinite leave to remain, but there are many different types of applications that suit different visas, such as SET (M) on the basis of marriage, SET (LR) on long residency grounds, SET (P) for refugees and SET (O) for all other categories such as skilled worker or UK Ancestry.
+If you want to apply to settle in the UK you will be required to take a ‘Life in the UK Test’ if you are over 18 years or age and below 65 years.
 You can also apply to become a British Citizen, if you meet the criteria - find out more about British Citizenship.
-A child born in the UK to parents on ILR or British Citizen can apply for registration of a child as a British Citizen.
+A child born in the UK to parents holding Indefinite Leave to Remain or British Citizen can apply for registration of a child as a British Citizen.

 What is Indefinite Leave to Remain?

-Indefinite leave to remain is an immigration status granted to a person who does not hold the right to live in the UK, but has been admitted to the UK without any time limit on his or her stay.
+Indefinite leave to remain is an immigration status granted to a person who has completed a requisite amount of period such as 5 years or 10 years and meets the eligibility requirments for Indefinite Leave to Remain under the relevant category.
+Once you have been granted Indefinite Leave to remain there is no time limit on his or her stay in the UK.
 Those granted ILR are also is free to take up employment or study without restrictions.
-However, in order to be granted indefinite leave to remain you must have proof that you have had long residence in the UK.
+However, in order to be granted indefinite leave to remain on the 10 years continuous lawful basis you must have proof that you have had long residence in the UK.
 This means that you must have:

 • Lived in the UK for 10 years more continuously